siemens/gencmpclient/doc/cmpClient-cli.md

 - **-secret** _arg_

+    Prefer PBM-based message protection with given source of a secret value.
-    Source of secret value to use for creating PBM-based protection of outgoing messages and for verifying any PBM-based protection of incoming messages.
+    The secret is used for creating PBM-based protection of outgoing messages and (as far as needed) for verifying PBM-based protection of incoming messages.
     PBM stands for Password-Based Message Authentication Code.
-    This takes precedence over the **-cert** option.
+    This takes precedence over the **-cert** and **-key** options.

     Currently only plain passwords are supported,
     which should be preceded by "pass:".

 - **-cert** _filename_

-    The client's current certificate.
+    The client's current CMP signer certificate.
     Requires for the corresponding key to be given with **-key**.
-    The subject of this certificate will be used as the "sender" field of outgoing CMP messages, while **-subjectName** may provide a fallback value.
+    The subject of this certificate will be used as sender of outgoing CMP messages, while the subject of **-oldcert** or **-subjectName** may provide fallback values.
+    The issuer of this certificate is used as one of the recipient fallback values.
-    When using signature-based message protection, this "protection certificate" will be included first in the extraCerts field of outgoing messages.
+    When using signature-based message protection, this "protection certificate" will be included first in the extraCerts field of outgoing messages and the signature is done with the corresponding key.
-    For IR this can be used for authenticating a request message using an external entity certificate as defined in appendix E.7 of RFC 4210.
+    In Initialization Request (IR) messages this can be used for authenticating using an external entity certificate as defined in appendix E.7 of RFC 4210.
-    For KUR this is also used as certificate to be updated if the **-oldcert** option is not given.
+    For Key Update Request (KUR) messages this is also used as the certificate to be updated if the **-oldcert** option is not given.
-    If the file includes further certs, they are appended to the untrusted certs.
+    If the file includes further certs, they are appended to the untrusted certs because they typically constitute the chain of the client certificate, which is included in the extraCerts field in signature-protected request messages.

-    These may get added to the extraCerts field sent in requests as far as needed.
+- **-own\_trusted** _filenames_

+    If this list of certificates are provided they are used as trust anchors to verify the chain building for the own CMP signer certificate.

+    Multiple filenames may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
+    Each source may contain multiple certificates.

 - **-key** _filename_